Quantum Night: Explanation of the novel's title

 The title refers to "it's always darkest before the dawn."
 Sawyer wanted to write a book that addressed the dark side of human nature and the negative forces and outright evil in the 21st century world and he wanted the title to reflect that.

+Reception

-ReceptionQuantum Night has received positive reviews.
+Quantum Night has received positive reviews.
 Publishers Weekly called it a "fast-moving, mind-stretching exploration of the nature of personality and consciousness."
 Winnipeg Free Press described the book "a breath of fresh air and a return to classic Sawyer: big ideas, relatable people and a Canadian perspective."